 - Your speeding ticket also doubles if you’re speeding more than 10 miles per hour in a zone where 65 is the posted limit.

 You will also get points on your driving record, which can be very damaging for some motorists.
-Again, the points are based on your speed:
+Points trigger NJ DMV/MVC surcharges.
+They also can lead to your license being suspended by the DMV.
+Points can also cause your insurance to go up.
+The points for a speeding ticket are based on your speed:

-- Speeding more than 30 miles above the posted limit is five points.
+- Speeding more than 30 miles above the posted limit carries five (5) points.

 If you get a certain number of points in 24 months, you’ll have three choices: